MicrosoftDocs/dynamics-365-fraud-protection/content/rules.md

 ## Create a new rule
 You can create rules to automate decision-making for purchase, account creation, and account login events.

+> [!IMPORTANT]
+>By default, the new rule displays at the bottom of the page.
+For information about repositioning a rule on the order list, see [Change the order of a rule](rules.md#change-the-order-of-a-rule).

 #### To create a new rule: